rockyrockyrock/ai-adventure-game/README.md

 ## Introduction
 This project, Choose Your Own Adventure, is an interactive text-based game that allows users to embark on a time travel journey.
-In this game, the player will navigate a post-apocalyptic world overrun by zombies, guided by a Language Model (LLM).
+In this game, the player will navigate a post-apocalyptic world overrun by zombies, guided by a Large Language Model (LLM).
 The game dynamically adapts its storyline based on user decisions, offering a branching narrative experience.

 <br>

 In this project, we incorporate the concept of Retrieval Augmented Generation (RAG) to enhance the user experience and storytelling capabilities.
-Retrieval augmented generation is a technique used with Language Models (LLMs) where external documents are retrieved and integrated into the prompt.
+Retrieval augmented generation is a technique used with Large Language Models (LLMs) where external documents are retrieved and integrated into the prompt.
 This method enhances LLMs by providing additional context and grounding their responses beyond their training data.

 <br>